Codecademy/docs/documentation/style-guide.md

   - "Syntax" blocks.
     - Used with a `## Syntax` header.
     - Shows the general syntax of a language element.
-    - Uses ```pseudo blocks.
+    - Use ```pseudo blocks.
     - They are usually followed by a description of parameters, return values etc.
   - "Example" blocks.
     - Used with a `## Example` header. (also `## Examples` or `## Example 2` etc.)
     - Shows example code.
-    - Uses blocks appropriate to the language used. (see: [Code Blocks in Content Standards]( https://github.com/Codecademy/docs/blob/main/documentation/content-standards.md#code-blocks).)
+    - Use blocks appropriate to the language used. (see: [Code Blocks in Content Standards]( https://github.com/Codecademy/docs/blob/main/documentation/content-standards.md#code-blocks).)
     - They are usually preceded by a description of what the example does.
     - Often followed by an "Output" block.
     - Output should be illustrated in a separate "Output" block rather than listed as comments in the example code.
   - "Output" blocks.
     - Follows an "Example" block.
     - Shows the output from an example.
-    - Uses a ```shell block.
+    - Use a ```shell block.
     - Usually preceded by a sentence like, "This example results in the following output:"
   - "Codebyte Example" blocks.
     - Used with a `## Codebyte Example` header.
     - Typically, only one per entry.
     - Typically, appears at the end of the entry.
     - Displays example code that is runnable.
-    - Uses codebyte blocks appropriate to the language. (see: [Codebytes in Content Standards]( https://github.com/Codecademy/docs/blob/main/documentation/content-standards.md#codebytes-runnable-code-blocks).)
+    - Use codebyte blocks appropriate to the language. (see: [Codebytes in Content Standards]( https://github.com/Codecademy/docs/blob/main/documentation/content-standards.md#codebytes-runnable-code-blocks).)
     - They are usually preceded by a description of what the example does.
     - They are not followed by an "Output" block.
+- Code blocks may appear differently than the above if the entry warrants it.

 ## Links